 Example 04: CSV Import - Tables (Documents)¶

-Production-ready CSV import with automatic type inference, NULL handling, and index optimization
+Production-ready CSV import with SQL import, automatic type inference, NULL handling, and index optimization

 Overview¶